mrjones2014/legendary.nvim/README.md

 For more mapping features and more complicated setups see [Table Structures](./doc/table_structures/README.md).

-To trigger the finder for your configured keymaps, commands, and `augroup`/`autocmd`s:
+To trigger the finder for your configured keymaps, commands, `augroup`/`autocmd`s, and Lua functions:

 Commands: